A Brief History of Stills and How They Came to Be

 Jumping forward a couple of thousand years, over in relatively modern Baghdad, alcohol was being discovered in more advanced stills consisting of various types of bags and pots placed over a fireplace.
 Of course, alcohol changed the distilling world, being used as the basis for many early medicines.
 The whole premise of heating early wines and capturing the steam, led to consistent techniques and more standardized still designs.

 But we really aren’t exactly into single malt territory.
 Yet.
 Around the 10th century, the Turks developed a primitive coil condenser, which cooled the alcohol steam much better than its mud and cow dung predecessors.
 Probably improved the taste, too.
-In the 1200’s, the Italians were the first to write it all down, giving consistency to turning wine into whisky.
-Then, in the 1500’s, a Swiss chemist developed the worm condenser, followed some time later by the perfection of the pot still in 1800’s Ireland.
+In the 1200’s, the Italians were one of the first to write it all down, giving consistency to turning wine into whisky.
+Then, in the 1500’s, a Swiss chemist, Paracelsus, made major advances in distillation techniques, followed some time later by the perfection of the pot still in Ireland.
 The result of this rather boring 5000 year history lesson?
 The blueprint for the modern still.

 So, what are some notable whisky stills, you ask?
-Let’s start in Ireland, where pot stills got their start a couple of hundred years ago.
+Let’s start in Ireland, the home of the pot still.
 Back in ‘the day’ many stills were located outside the distillery because they were huge and took up too much valuable space in the distillery.

 The historic stills at the old Kilbeggan Distillery